top of page

 For the Waist band – I have this really wide – I think it is 2″ wide black elastic, I stitched on with a 1/4″ seam to the right side of the top (having cut it 5″ less long than my body measurement).
 Then, flipped it to the inside – that wraps the top edge of it with the fabric.
 Stitched in the ditch at the sides and center back.

 Wa….
-La…. a great new skirt!
+La…. that's how you use selvage to sew a simple black skirt!
 See photos.
 Note I did NOTHING to the lower edge of the ruffle – the selvage edge.

-For Londa’s books, patterns, and supplies as described in her sewing escapades, please see Londa’s Creative Threads – http://www.londas-sewing.com
+Sign up for updates on Londa’s sewing classes, patterns, and supplies as described in her sewing escapades!

 bottom of page